 W.2.1 Description

-With the advent of advanced technologies such as Generative Artificial Intelligence (Gen AI), Large Language Models (LLMs), and AI-accelerated xPUs, the wireless network operators are now equipped with substantial computational and storage infrastructures that often remain underutilized.
+With the advent of advanced technologies such as Generative Artificial Intelligence (Gen AI), Large Language Models (LLMs), and AI-accelerated xPUs, more applications based on AI can utilize the wireless network of operators, which are now equipped with substantial computational and storage infrastructures that often remain underutilized in the deployed edge data centres.
 These computation resources may be hosted at edge sites in a distributed manner.
-It is in the strategic interest of these operators to expose these dormant resources to third-party entities, allowing them to leverage the computational power and AI capabilities when required.
-In exchange, operators can monetize these assets by charging nominal fees for compute cycles, AI processing, and storage utilization by third parties.
+It is in the strategic interest of these operators to provide and expose availability of these dormant resources to a third-party, allowing them to leverage the computational power and AI capabilities when required.
+In exchange, operators can monetize these assets by charging nominal fees for offered compute cycles, AI processing, and storage utilization by third parties.